pygame-community/pygame-ce/docs/reST/ref/mouse.rst

    | :sl:`get the most recently pressed buttons`
    | :sg:`get_just_pressed() -> (left_button, middle_button, right_button, x1_button, x2_button)`

-   Very similar to :func:`pygame.mouse.get_pressed()`, returing a tuple of length 5 with the important difference that the buttons are True only in the frame they start being pressed.
-This can be convenient for checking the buttons pressed "this frame" but for more precise results and to have the correct order the pygame.MOUSEBUTTONDOWN event could be preferred.
+   Very similar to :func:`pygame.mouse.get_pressed()`, returning a tuple of length 5 with the important difference that the buttons are True only in the frame they start being pressed.
+This can be convenient for checking the buttons pressed "this frame", but for more precise results and correct ordering prefer using the pygame.MOUSEBUTTONDOWN event.

    The result of this function is updated when new events are processed, e.g. in :func:`pygame.event.get()` or :func:`pygame.event.pump()`.